 - the ability to comply with the Core Performance Standards shown below.

 A nursing program fee is charged to all enrolled nursing students.
-The program fees cover assessment testing, laboratory supplies, computer learning programs, standardized exams, and random drug screening.
+The program fees cover assessment testing, computer learning programs, and standardized exams.
 In addition to the program fees, as part of the nursing admission process, the student can expect to incur fees for a background and drug screening, physical examinations, immunizations, and the cost of obtaining CPR certification.
 A detailed list of expenses related to uniforms, shoes, stethoscope, graduation cost, and NCLEX fees may be found in the nursing student handbook or on the Berry College Nursing Program website.

 Core Performance Standards for Admission and Progression